-Each week that you meet together for triadic-supervision, your supervisor will leave a little time at the end to check-in with you about how things are going using the three-item Leeds Alliance in Supervision Scale (see Appendix).
-After you complete the form, your supervisor will plot the scores and will discuss your ratings and trends, and plan for any needed changes in supervision based on the feedback.
+Each week that you meet together for triadic-supervision, your supervisor will leave a little time at the end to check-in with you about how things are going using the Supervisory Working Alliance Inventory (SWAI; see Appendix).
+After you complete the form, your supervisor will discuss your ratings and trends, and plan for any needed changes in supervision based on the feedback.
 If you are in a triadic pair, you will each fill out your own ratings, and you don't have to agree with each other.
 Please be as honest and open with your supervisor as possible, so that together you can make sure you are getting the supervision that you need.